If someone has ever asked you this question “are you really, okay?” raise a finger up…

 Letting go and moving on might be one of the hardest things to do.

-However, if we want to keep our sanity, happiness and peace we need to learn to let go.
+However, if we want to keep our sanity, and peace you need to learn to let go.

 A Pessimistic path cannot light up your day neither can it do the same for another person.